SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 of the ``map`` operation.
-Because the read access spans several steps in the execution, it's possible for it to overlap with other accesses.
+Because the read access spans several steps in the execution, it's possible for this access to overlap with other accesses.
 For example::

     let numbers = [10, 20, 30]